Malaise is a general feeling of discomfort, illness, or lack of well-being.

 What to Expect at Your Office Visit

-If you have signs or symptoms of an illness, tests may be ordered to confirm the diagnosis.
+You may have tests to confirm the diagnosis if your provider thinks the problem may be due to an illness.
 These may include blood tests, x-rays, or other diagnostic tests.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.